-Ukraine crisis: All Indian citizens have left Kyiv, says foreign secretary
+Ukraine crisis: All Indian citizens have left Kyiv, claims foreign secretary

 United States President Joe Biden said that the country will close its airspace to all Russian flights.